 In this book, he provides the first ever business and economic analysis on slavery (with a focus on sex trafficking) worldwide, describing the local factors and global economic forces that allow this barbaric practice to continue and thrive.
 He also recommends specific legal, tactical and policy measures that would target the most vulnerable sectors of various slavery industries,

-This book was actually a gift from an ex boyfriend (lol, most girls want flowers and chocolates but a book about female genital mutilation and abortion laws is the one for me), and it is phenomenal.
+This book was actually a gift from an ex boyfriend, and it is phenomenal.
 Half the Sky examines female oppression in its many forms across the globe, from honour culture, to women dying in childbirth and rape.

-After reading Sarah’s story, and learning about all of the barbaric things that go on in Amsterdam’s Red Light District, something inside me changed and (this will sound so corny lol) I made it my life’s mission to do something to stop this abhorrent practice.
-Seriously, whenever anyone asks me what I want to do in the future, I always say that I want to start my own organisation to help abolish sex trafficking, and it is all because of this book.
+After reading Sarah’s story, and learning about all of the barbaric things that go on in Amsterdam’s Red Light District, something inside me changed.
+Whenever anyone asks me what I want to do in the future, I always say that I want to start my own organisation to help abolish sex trafficking, and it is all because of this book.

 Without exception, this is the most shocking autobiography that I have ever read, and it paints a whole new picture of this ‘free and liberal’ city, with its horrifying underbelly.
 This book is a must-read for anybody who has been (or is planning to go) to Amsterdam.

-And that concludes my list of 10 books about women’s rights that you absolutely must read!
-There are so many more that I could include, but I’m already on 2396 words and so I think I’d better save them for another blog post!
 Please let me know in the comments section if you’ve read any of the books on my list, and also leave me your recommendations!
-I’m always looking for new books about women’s rights and human rights in general so please give me all you have!
+I’m always looking for new books about human rights and women’s rights so please give me all you have!